 - Disciplinary probation.

 This probationary condition is in effect for a specified period of time and may involve the loss of specified privileges.
-Further violation of university policies during the probationary period will additionally be viewed as a violation of the probation, which shall result in further action up to and including suspension or dismissal.
+Further violation of university rules, policies, standards, or guidelines during the probationary period will additionally be viewed as a violation of the probation, which shall result in further action up to and including suspension or dismissal.

-Suspension is a sanction that terminates the student's enrollment at the university for a specified period of time.
-Satisfactory completion of specified stipulations may be required for readmission at the end of the suspension period.
+Suspension is a sanction that terminates the student’s enrollment at the university for a specified period of time.
+Satisfactory completion of specified stipulations may be required for reenrollment at the end of the suspension period.
+Under special circumstances, the hearing body may hold the imposition of suspension in abeyance, which would allow for the student's continued enrollment so long as the student adheres to all stipulations, restrictions, or conditions imposed by the hearing body.

 Dismissal is a sanction which permanently separates a student from the university without opportunity to re-enroll in the future.